komiyamma/edge-js-up/README.md

 # Edge.js UP: .NET and Node.js in-process

-This is a fork of a fork of [Edge.js](https://github.com/tjanczuk/edge) providing improvements and bug fixes that are not yet accepted into main Edge.js repo.
+This is a fork of a fork of [Edge.js](https://github.com/tjanczuk/edge) And [Edge.js](https://github.com/agracio/edge-js) providing improvements and bug fixes that are not yet accepted into main Edge.js repo.

 **NPM** package is published as `edge-js-up`. https://www.npmjs.com/package/edge-js-up.